 The Green Flag that can be seen flying from the flag pole is a recognition of achieving a standard of excellence in maintenance, management, community involvement, accessibility, conservation and sustainability.
 The Green Flag is awarded on an annual basis and is the recognised benchmark for Park’s quality.

-We are delighted to have achieved this for a eleventh consecutive year in 2012 by the Keep Britain Tidy Group and are still the only Town Council in the Country to receive this award.
+We are delighted to have achieved this for a fourteenth consecutive year in 2015 by the Keep Britain Tidy Group and are still the only Town Council in the Country to receive this award.

 Floral Displays, Borders & Trees

 Floral displays have long been a major visitor attraction and make up a part of the Town’s annual Anglia in Bloom competition entry of which the Town has a long proud history of success.

 The park is home to more than 40 different tree species.